-Premises Liability Lawyer Los Angeles
+Premises Liability Lawyer

-Swimming Pool Accidents
+Accidental Drowning / Swimming Pool Accidents

 Exposure to Toxic Chemicals

-Property owners may be held liable if anyone who comes onto their property is exposed to toxic chemicals.
+Property owners or occupiers may be held liable if anyone who comes onto their property is exposed to toxic chemicals.
 For example, if hotel guests become sick after being exposed to abnormally high levels of chlorine in the pool, the hotel property owner may be held liable.

 Breach of Duty

 If it can be proven that the defendant owed the plaintiff a duty of care, it must then be proven that the defendant breached this duty.
-For example, let’s say you have slipped on a puddle of water inside a grocery store.
+For example, let’s say you slipped on a puddle of water inside a grocery store.
 The court may determine that a reasonable property owner would have cleaned up the water so customers didn’t slip on it.
-If it is believed that a reasonable property owner would have done this, but the defendant failed to do it, then he is said to have breached the duty of care.
+If it is believed that a reasonable property owner would have done this, but the defendant failed to do it, then they are said to have breached the duty of care.